 However some of the old linguistic structures still persist.
 These include the prefix "ahz" denoting the feminine.
 All words are considered to be in the masculine, unless the prefix ahz is attached.
-For example "zeken" or leader would be taken to mean a male leader, probably denoting the Enforcer, (actually the proper word for Enforcer is "Togon"), but "Ahzeken" is the word for Matriarch (proper).
+For example "zeken" or leader would be taken to mean a male leader. probably denoting the Enforcer, (actually the proper word for Enforcer is "Togon"), but "Ahzeken" is the word for Matriarch (proper).
 In addition, the word for tribe is "ahz-chim", chim meaning people.
 The feminine aspect of the word is a reflection of the matriarchal leadership of the Scimrahn.
-Another prefix that persists is "kel' referring to thought, and reason.
+Another prefix that persists is "kel" referring to thought, and reason.
 The prefix "it" denotes a plural state such as "it-ahz-chem" or "tribes".
 Another such prefix is "rah" denoting a person or object that performs a function.
-The English equivalent is the suffix -er, as in thrust-er (thing that thrusts), or reader (person or thing that reads).
-For example: The word "doch" refers to the action of running.
-The word "rah-doch", or runner, is sometimes used in describing a low ranking scouts.
-"Feahe" (pronounced "fey") meaning fix or repair, when coupled with rah, becomes "Rahfeahe", or Mechanic (itrahfeahemechanics).
+The English equivalent is the suffix -er, as in thrust-er (thing that thrusts), or reader (person or thing happens they have to beg for the right to trade from a member of the tribe.
+Most of the time the person is not allowed to trade for a few hours, and if offensive behavior is repeated the period is longer.